The Mayflies USA

-The Mayflies USA are a Chapel Hill, North Carolina-based rock band signed to Yep Roc Records.
+The Mayflies USA are a Chapel Hill, North Carolina–based rock band signed to Yep Roc Records.
 The band is a classic example of power pop, as their songs featured catchy melodies, vocal harmonies, and prominent guitar riffs.
 Their style was influenced by older bands such as The Beatles, Big Star, and also more contemporary groups like Teenage Fanclub and Velvet Crush.

 History

 The band released their debut EP in 1997, and their next three albums were released by Yep Roc.
 North Carolina producer Chris Stamey (formerly of The dB's, and credited by the band as the "fifth" Mayfly) produced their first two records for Yep Roc, Summertown and The Pity List.

-Spin Magazine called Summertown "r-o-c-k like they don't make anymore, in love with early Eagles and Bob Welch, in bed with Wilco but dreaming of the Replacements and Pure Prairie League and proud of it."
+Spin Magazine called the band's "borderline breakout" debut album Summertown "r-o-c-k like they don't make anymore, in love with early Eagles and Bob Welch, in bed with Wilco but dreaming of the Replacements and Pure Prairie League and proud of it."

 Keith Cleversley, who produced The Flaming Lips and Mercury Rev, worked on their 2002 record Walking in a Straight Line.
-The band's albums garnered favorable reviews in publications such as The Washington Post, Spin, The Village Voice, Allmusic and The Boston Phoenix;.
-In 2007 and 2009, the band reunited for some shows.
+The band's albums garnered favorable reviews in publications such as The Washington Post, Spin, The Village Voice, Allmusic and The Boston Phoenix.

-On May 16, 2012, Billboard Magazine announced the band would reunite for one show as part of Yep Roc Records' 15 Year Anniversary celebration.
+At the time The Mayflies USA were, according to Pitchfork, "the new national buzz-band most likely to carry the torch" for Chapel Hill rock music, with a "sleek, soaring sound [that] almost seemed like a repudiation of their squalling predecessors."
+Burned out after years of touring, the band went on hiatus after a final show at SXSW in 2003.